man7ober/golang-booking/README.md

 # golang-booking
-A small scale booking application using golang.
+A small scale Booking Application using Golang.

 ### Local to Remote :
 1. git init